Mark-MDO47/UniRemote/code/RFIDRC522test/README.md

   - Using bit-banging so touch and SD can work in same program - https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display/blob/main/TROUBLESHOOTING.md#display-touch-and-sd-card-are-not-working-at-the-same-time

 For that reason I am using the XPT2046_Bitbang library instead of the TFT_eSPI library for the touchscreen.
 This seems to work OK with some changes to the code.
+- This library can be installed from the Arduino IDE library manager (Search for "XPT2046 Slim")

 #### Touchscreen Calibration with XPT2046_Bitbang
 [Top](#rfid-rc522-test "Top")<br>